 Although acupuncture is a mystery to most people, its effects are actually well-understood.
 A prominent researcher, Professor Bruce Pomeranz, has stated that “We know more about acupuncture analgesia than we know about many chemical drugs in routine use.
 For example, we know very little about the mechanisms of most anesthetic gases, but still use them regularly.”
 (Pomeranz, B: Acupuncture analgesia-basic research.
 In Stux G, Hammerschlag R, editors: Clinical acupuncture scientific basis, Berlin, 2001, Springer).

 The effects of acupuncture can be at least partially explained through at least 5 known biological mechanisms.
-To thoroughly explain these would require an entire book.
 Below is a very abbreviated guide to some of the known mechanisms of how acupuncture works.

 - Local Effects – Acupuncture produces many effects by stimulating nerve fibers in the muscles and skin.
 Various neuropeptides are released when the acupuncture needles are inserted.
 This cause the local blood vesels to dilate, which increase the local blood flow.
 The increased blood flow encourages tissue healing.